Warm Homes Plan: Solar and Home Upgrade Grants

 This is the practical question most people are asking.
 The honest answer: if you qualify for ECO4 now, do not wait.

-• The Warm Homes Plan eligibility criteria are not finalised.
+- The detailed Warm Homes Plan eligibility criteria for the means-tested grant routes are not finalised.
 You may or may not qualify under the new rules.

 If you do not qualify for ECO4 (your income is above the threshold and you do not receive qualifying benefits), the Warm Homes Plan is unlikely to change the picture significantly — it targets broadly the same income groups.
 For above-median-income households, the most relevant incentives are 0% VAT and the Smart Export Guarantee.